-There’s a lot to learn, a lot of people to meet and you want to set yourself up for ongoing success.
+There’s a lot to learn and many people to meet, and you want to set yourself up for ongoing success.
 In reality, the first three months of any new job are like an extension of the interview process – from day one, you need to be on your game.

 the week before you start

 Now’s the time to do any research you missed in the interview stage.
 Find out everything you can about the organisation – its history, core values and aspirations for the future.

 the first day

-Take the opportunity to introduce yourself where you can and begin with the people around you, they’ll be your closest allies and it’s in their best interest to get to know you too as your work will directly affect theirs.
+Take the opportunity to introduce yourself where you can and begin with the people around you, they’ll be your closest allies, and it’s in their best interest to get to know you, too, as your work will directly affect theirs.

-Aligning yourself with a veteran who has a sound history with the company is a good move – they’ll show you how things work and can offer some insight to the office politics.
+Aligning yourself with a veteran with a good history with the company is a good move – they’ll show you how things work and can offer some insight into office politics.

 the first month